 - A role play

-Here are some ideas and ways to prepare yourself for each segment of an assessment centre day:
+Here are some ideas and ways to prepare yourself for each segment of a Pharma Sales interview assessment:

-Candidates often fall down during a competency-based interview as they fail to show how effective they are in certain situations, with a clear, succinct and structured answer.
+it is easy to fall down during a competency-based interview if you fail to show how effective you are in certain situations, with a clear, succinct and structured answer.

 To prepare for a competency-based interview, we would recommend having 7 or 8 examples of your key successes in the STARs (situation, task, action, result) format ready to deliver and adapt to the competency questions asked.